-Properly developed deltoid muscles – on both women and men – are more important than many people realize:
+Properly developed deltoid muscles – in both females and males – are more important than many people realize:

-- When the posterior deltoid muscles are strong, this helps to glide your shoulders back and your chest forward in a natural and effortless way.
+- When the posterior deltoid muscles are strong, this helps to glide your shoulders back and your chest forward naturally and effortlessly.

 - This, in turn, gives your spine the freedom to lengthen.